A worker's workflow page

 Connected work sites

-Clicking on the Connected work sites option within the Manage section brings up your work sites - to appear here, your work site needs to be connected to the supplier (the supplier worker's employer).
+Clicking on the Connected work sites option within the Manage section brings up your work sites - to appear here, your work site needs to be connected to the contractor (the worker's employer).

-- When the Supplier's Workflow page opens, go to the Manage section.
+- When the contractor's Workflow page opens, go to the Manage section.

 - Select the Connected work sites option.